goabstract/Marketing-for-Engineers/README.md

 * [Why You Should Change Your SaaS Pricing Every 6 Months](http://www.priceintelligently.com/blog/why-you-should-change-your-saas-pricing-every-six-months) by Jordan T. McBride.
 * [9 Pricing Strategies to Explode Your Revenue (Backed by Psychology)](https://sumo.com/stories/marketing-pricing-strategies) by Nico Moreno.
 * [Hacking Competitive Pricing Analysis with Scraping](https://www.matthewbarby.com/competitive-pricing-analysis/) by Matthew Barby.

+## Other Useful Materials
+* [App Launch Guide](https://github.com/adamwulf/app-launch-guide) aims to be an indie dev's definitive guide to building and launching your app, including pre-launch, marketing, building, QA, buzz building, and launch.

 ## 👩‍💻 Authors
 **Marketing for Engineers** collection is created and maintained by [Flawless App](https://flawlessapp.io/) team: